Last Updated on May 16, 2022

-Homemade fruit leather is surprisingly simple to make, and it’s so much healthier and cheaper than store bought!
+Homemade fruit leather is not only simple to make, it’s so much healthier and cheaper than store bought!
 This homemade fruit leather recipe is extra-special because it uses rhubarb, which is actually a vegetable.
 How often do you get to count a treat toward your veggies for the day?
 Try this amazing rhubarb fruit leather, and you’ll soon be a card-carrying member of the rhubarb fan club, too!